 - Specialty vs. General Practice: Periodontal and prosthodontic offices often pay 10-20% more than general dentistry due to the complexity of care.
 Corporate Dental Groups (DSOs) may offer higher base salaries and benefits but sometimes have stricter production quotas.

-3. Master the Art of Negotiation & Understand Compensation Models
+3. Understand Compensation and Negotiation & Understand Compensation Models

-- Know Your Worth: Walk into a negotiation armed with the state and local salary data from this guide.
+- Use Market Data: Walk into a negotiation armed with the state and local salary data from this guide.

 - Understand Pay Structures: